felixrabe-attic/gentlefn--gentle-tp-da92/README.txt

 Dependencies
 ------------

-* Python 2.6 or later (Python 3.x is not supported)
+* Python 2.6 or later (Python 3.x is not supported at the moment)

 Ideas for future features